 - Get the Best VPN for Virgin Media Today

-If you’re looking for a VPN to avoid Virgin Media throttling your internet speeds, blocking websites, or restricting file sharing, you're not alone.
+If you’re looking for a VPN to avoid Virgin Media throttling your internet speeds, imposing ISP blocks, or restricting file sharing, you're not alone.
 Due to the UK’s data retention laws, Virgin Media can’t offer any meaningful online privacy either, so a VPN helps you browse more privately.
-If you’re traveling abroad, it can even help you watch your favorite shows on Virgin TV Go.

-My top choice is ExpressVPN because of its reliable and fast connections, top-notch security features, and easy-to-use apps.
-It also has a 30-day money-back guarantee so you can try it risk-free.
+If you’re in the UK and want more online privacy, my top choice is ExpressVPN because of its fast connections, top-notch security features, and easy-to-use apps.
+It also has a 30-day money-back guarantee, so you can try it risk-free.
 If it’s not for you, you can get a full refund.

 - AES 256-bit encryption and DNS/IP leak protection to keep your connection secure

-- Can unblock: Virgin TV Go, Hulu, Sling TV, Peacock TV, fuboTV, Amazon Prime Video, Netflix, Disney+, HBO Max, BBC iPlayer, Vudu, YouTube TV, ESPN, and more
+- Works with: Virgin TV Go, Hulu, Sling TV, Peacock TV, fuboTV, Amazon Prime Video, Netflix, Disney+, HBO Max, BBC iPlayer, Vudu, YouTube TV, ESPN, and more

 - Compatible with: Windows, macOS, iOS, Android, Linux, routers, Chrome, Kindle, Firefox, Apple TV, and more

-ExpressVPN’s lightning-fast speeds can help you access your favorite sites without slowing down your connection.
+ExpressVPN’s lightning-fast speeds can help you browse your favorite sites without slowing down your connection.
 Since it masks your IP address, you can avoid Virgin Media’s throttling and enjoy ExpressVPN’s superfast speeds instead.
-When I tested its nearby servers, I got an average speed of 189 Mbps, only 7% slower than my base connection of 202 Mbps.
-Even with further away servers, my average speed was 182 Mbps.
-I also watched Queer Eye on Netflix UK and had no issues with buffering.
+While in London, I tested its UK servers and got an average speed of 189 Mbps, only 7% slower than my base connection of 202 Mbps.
+I watched Queer Eye on my Netflix UK account in HD without buffering.

 Its proprietary Lightway protocol also helps you browse securely without sacrificing performance.
 It uses wolfSSL, a cryptography that’s been tested by experts, and offers the same level of security that the NSA uses to protect its data.
 That way, you never have to worry about Virgin Media or other third parties tracking your data.
 When I tested it, I didn’t have any issues with speed and found that it used less battery than other protocols.